Density Matrix Formalism for PT-Symmetric Non-Hermitian Hamiltonians with the Lindblad Equation

 where the last term is actually quadratic in $\rho^{}_\mu$ (for $\mu = 0, 1, 2, 3$).
 Such a non-linearity seems to be in contradiction with the assumption of linearity in the derivation of the Lindblad term.
+The second and third terms on the right-hand side of Eq.~(\ref{eq:N}) lead to further non-linear contributions.
 Therefore, only the generalized density matrix $\rho^{}_{\rm G}(t)$ and its Lindblad equation will be used in our calculation of transition probabilities.